Did You Know?

 - Students will wear clothing suitable for the weather conditions.

-- Students will walk, not run around the school buses and when using the school bus aisle.
+- Students will WALK, not run around school buses and when using the school bus aisle.

 - Students will get seated and stay seated, facing the front of the bus while the bus is in motion.

 - The school bus aisle must remain clear.

 - Students will remain seated until the bus comes to a complete stop and the doors open.

 - Students will obey all loading and unloading instructions from the driver.
 This includes staying out of the "danger zone" and observing the driver's signal to cross the roadway.